kschuljak/TV-Show-Web-App/README.md

 }
 ```
 ### itvsearch.ts
-- shows how we want the json data to be displayed on our webpage
+- interface for how we want the json data to be displayed on our webpage
 ```ts
 export interface Itvsearch {
    showName: string